chaos-mesh/website/blog/2020-11-26-how-a-top-game-company-uses-chaos-engineering-to-improve-testing.md

 slug: /how-a-top-game-company-uses-chaos-engineering-to-improve-testing
 title: 'How a Top Game Company Uses Chaos Engineering to Improve Testing'
 author: Hui Zhang @ Fuxi Lab, NetEase
-summary: NetEase Fuxi AI Lab is China’s first professional game AI research institution.
-In their search for a Chaos Engineering tool to test their Kubernetes-based AI training platform, they chose Chaos Mesh and have improved their system resiliency ever since.
 image: /img/fuxi-case-banner.jpg
 tags: [Chaos Mesh, Chaos Engineering]
 ---